The Moon fairies look at our earth and ask each other: 'Why

 And the beauty of our springtime would be something that would please.

-They would never hear sweet birdsong or see lovely summer flowers
+They'd never hear sweet birdsong or see lovely summer flowers

 They wouldn’t see the snow and ice which crown our mountain peaks